pargaimanish/experince_shit/ironman/technology.md

                  "If I believe that I already know the answer and possess the truth, then I'm not genuinely open to learning larger truths."

+ideologies,belivies, norms holds back. avoiding ideologies directly perpospnal to innovation. then you are open to trail & error and not limited by  others experience. maybe be that work in past. and maybe not work in now.